RazoomGD/geode-object-groups/about.md

 ## Credits

-- Thanks for many people, who suggested that idea.
+- Thanks to many people, who suggested that idea.
 I don't claim the idea as my own.
 I just implemented it in GD.